mfpdev/login-approval-sample/README.md

 > Working with **geolocation** api in browsers:
 Please note that you if you are not connect to localhost you may need a secure connection to use the **geolocation** api.
 [To learn more about it please read the following](https://developers.google.com/web/updates/2016/04/geolocation-on-secure-contexts-only).
 There is already httpProxy for https which bind to port 8443 in **app.js**

-> Safari browsers will need secure connection even for localhost

   ### Supported Levels